-This has been one of the most intense projects I’ve ever led, and our client was able to deliver the design on time.
+This has been one of the most intense projects I’ve ever led, and we were still able to deliver the design on time.
 The Executive Directors and Director lead for this redesign committed to the proposed design and commented that of all the redesign work in the charity this was the most rigorous and realistic.

-In the meantime I continued by exploration of LEGO® SERIOUS PLAY® through conversations & co-facilitating a session on this method at the ODN-E conference with my fellow conspirator Stelio.
+In the meantime I continued my exploration of LEGO® SERIOUS PLAY® through conversations & co-facilitating a session on this method at the ODN-E conference with my fellow conspirator Stelio.

 All that I read, heard and observed on youtube videos suggested LEGO® SERIOUS PLAY® is an extremely powerful method to deeply engage and include diverse views in constructing and evolving ideas in the physical world, leading to meaningful outcomes both for the participants and the organisational needs.